 GR and QM math do not describe a classical foundation of the universe.
 Yet NPQG is a classical model.
+GR is based on a Riemannian spacetime geometry, yet the space in our universe is 3D and Euclidean.
+A spacetime æther overlays the Euclidean space and implements a Riemannian spacetime.
 It would be a poor approach to adapt GR and QM math for a classical foundation.
 It is far better to approach GR and QM from fundamentals and first principles.
 Eventually this will lead to the ability to reproduce GR and QM math in their ranges and scales of applicability.
 I focus on the narratives and interpretations and the hierarchy of scaffolding built by the GR-QM era scientists.
 In doing so, I pick up on the “poker tell” when the theoretical or observational foundation or the narrative interpretation is weak, illogical, or contrary to my reasoning, logic, and intuition about nature.
 Understanding these weaknesses has provided many clues on where to examine closely for insight into 𝗡𝗣𝗤𝗚.
 Those insights have led to hypotheses that, if proven, will create a firm foundation for ongoing science.

 As much as we would like to have easy math, we need to remember that everything is not rainbows and rosemary.
 Nature makes all math possible (in myriad ways), but nature itself may be modeled at different levels of complex reality vs. accuracy vs. precision vs. cost vs. response time vs. other application specific metrics.
 Similarly, while 𝗡𝗣𝗤𝗚 may be the basis for a theory of everything, we will always need a wide variety of application specific models.
 This raises the interesting question of which math to develop first.